ryanloney/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Slim_Library_Models.md

-# Converting TensorFlow*-Slim Image Classification Model Library Models {#openvino_docs_MO_DG_prepare_model_convert_model_tf_specific_Convert_Slim_Library_Models}
+# Converting TensorFlow\*-Slim Image Classification Model Library Models

 <a href="https://github.com/tensorflow/models/tree/master/research/slim/README.md">TensorFlow\*-Slim Image Classification Model Library</a> is a library to define, train and evaluate classification models in TensorFlow\*.
 The library contains Python scripts defining the classification topologies together with checkpoint files for several pre-trained classification topologies.
 To convert a TensorFlow\*-Slim library model, complete the following steps:

 1. Download the TensorFlow\*-Slim models [git repository](https://github.com/tensorflow/models).
 2. Download the pre-trained model [checkpoint](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models).
 3. Export the inference graph.
 4. Convert the model using the Model Optimizer.

 The [Example of an Inception V1 Model Conversion](#example_of_an_inception_v1_model_conversion) section below illustrates the process of converting an Inception V1 Model.

 ## Example of an Inception V1 Model Conversion <a name="example_of_an_inception_v1_model_conversion"></a>

 This example demonstrates how to convert the model on Linux\* OSes, but it could be easily adopted for the Windows\* OSes.

 Step 1.
 Create a new directory to clone the TensorFlow\*-Slim git repository to: